 To develop world class community leaders

-FeverBee’s Professional Community Management course is designed specifically for those working on branded online communities.
+FeverBee’s community management course is designed specifically for those working on branded online communities.
 We educate participants on the true definition of an online community and the returns this social approach can result in for your organization.

 There is a major difference between amateurs building communities for their hobbies and professionals building communities for brands.